Sextant Global High Income Fund

 Principal Risks of Investing in the Fund

-Market risk: The value of the Fund's shares rises and falls as the market value of the securities in which the Fund invests goes up and down.
-The market value of securities will fluctuate, sometimes significantly and unpredictably, with stocks generally being more volatile than bonds.
-When you redeem your shares, they may be worth more or less than what you paid for them.
-Only consider investing in the Fund if you are willing to accept the risk that you may lose money.
+Market risk: The value of the Fund’s shares rises and falls as the market value of the securities in which the Fund invests goes up and down.
+Consider investing in the Fund only if you are willing to accept the risk that you may lose money.
+Fund share prices, yields, and total returns will change with the fluctuations in the securities markets as well as the fortunes of the industries and companies in which the Fund invests.

 Equity securities risk: Equity securities may experience significant volatility in response to economic or market conditions or adverse events that affect a particular industry, sector, or company.
-Larger companies may have slower rates of growth as compared to smaller, faster-growing companies.
+Larger companies may have slower rates of growth as compared to smaller, faster-growing companies, and at times may be out of favor with investors.
 Smaller companies may have more limited financial resources, products, or services, and tend to be more sensitive to changing economic or market conditions.
+The Fund also tends to favor growth stocks, which tend to trade based on future earnings expectations, and may be more volatile than slower-growing value stocks, especially when market expectations are not met.

-High yield risk: Investing in bonds that are unrated or rated below investment grade, which are known as "junk bonds" typically offer higher yields to compensate investors for increased credit risk.
+High yield risk: Bonds that are unrated or rated below investment grade, which are known as “junk bonds,” typically offer higher yields to compensate investors for increased credit risk.
 Issuers of high-yield securities generally are not as strong financially and are more vulnerable to changes that could affect their ability to make interest and principal payments.
 High-yield securities generally are more volatile and less liquid (harder to sell), which may make such securities more difficult to value.
+Unrated securities present additional uncertainty because of the difficulties in determining their comparability to rated securities.
+Unrated securities are often comparable to below investment-grade securities.

 Liquidity risk: Liquidity risk exists when particular investments are difficult to sell and may be more difficult to value.
 If the Fund is forced to sell these investments during unfavorable conditions to meet redemptions or for other cash needs, the Fund may lose money on its investments.
 As a result, the Fund may be unable to achieve its objective.